Trade Gold Trading

 There are 3 types of charts used in Oil: Line, bar & candles.

-Line Crude Oil Trading Chart in Oil Trading - Japanese Crude Oil Candle Patterns How to Use Japanese Candlestick in Oil Trading - Understanding Candle in Oil
+Japanese Crude Oil Candle Patterns How to Use Japanese Candlestick in Oil Trading - Understanding Candle in Oil

-Bar Crude Oil Trading Chart in Oil Trading - Japanese Crude Oil Candle Patterns How to Use Japanese Candlestick in Oil Trading - Understanding Candle in Oil
+Japanese Crude Oil Candle Patterns How to Use Japanese Candlestick in Oil Trading - Understanding Candle in Oil

-The main disadvantage of a bars is that it isn't visually appealing, therefore most oil traders don't use them.
+The main disadvantage of a bars is that it isn't visually appealing, therefore most traders don't use them.

-Candlesticks - these use the same crude crude oil trading price data as bar oil charts (open, high, low, and close).
+Candlesticks - these use the same crude trading price data as bar oil charts (open, high, low, and close).
 However, they in a much more visually identifiable way which resembles a candle stick with wicks on both ends.

 How to Analyze

-The rectangle section is called the body.
+Rectangle section is called the body.

 The high & low are described as shadows and drawn as poking lines.